Community Learning Center open house set for Jan. 11

 Local contractors have transformed the historic Kendallville school and former East Noble Middle School into a center that can be used by people of all ages.

+Work had been taking place nonstop through 2019 to renovate the more than 100-year-old building for its new role.
+Crews have been tackling the building in phases, creating new spaces where local organizations will have room to educate and collaborate.

-Activities, functions and classes will focus on the arts, health and fitness, skills development and community gatherings and events.
+Activities, functions and classes at the Community Learning Center will focus on the arts, health and fitness, skills development and community gatherings and events.
 In addition, space will be used in other ways to assist area organizations and agencies in fulfilling their missions.

+The project came about after a months-long negotiation between CLC founders and East Noble School Corp. in 2018.
+After the school district rejected a proposal from a nonprofit aiming to establish senior housing and a first-floor learning center, the middle school campus was on the path to demolition.

+After opening bids for demolition in January, the school reversed course and agreed to transfer the building to the City of Kendallville in February.
+The city held the building while the CLC nonprofit was incorporated and obtained a tax-free status from the Internal Revenue Service.

 Members of the CLC’s nine-person board of directors represent organizations that supported the formation of the Community Learning Center and help to govern its operations.